code-mcx/dialog/README.md

 </html>
 ```

-Then you can get an object named `mcxDialog`
+Then you can get an object named `mcxDialog`.

 ```javascript
 <script type="text/javascript">